 3. Spark up your wardrobe with current trends.
 Check out the new looks and colors.
 You don’t have to be a big slave to fashion; but, you should try to look updated … not like time has marched right past, or over you!
 One way to do this is to build a classically-styled wardrobe which you can freshen each season with new accessories and a few separates in the new looks and colors.
 Lucky for us plus size women, the look for Spring is often free flowing and less structured clothing.
 Flowing long skirts, longer tops, matching dresses and coats all look terrific on our larger silhouettes.

 Now, get out there and get ready for Spring.
 It’s almost time to start worrying about the air conditioner!
-Websites, Pinterest and magazines are jammed with the new Spring looks.
+Websites, Pinterest and magazines are jammed with the new Spring cool fashions and looks.

 Remember: You don’t have to spend a lot to have a great Spring wardrobe.
 No matter how casual or formal your lifestyle, well-made, coordinated separates and accessories will give you the stylish, together look that you deserve to have everyday, no matter what’s on your calendar.